xod442/spymongo/README.md

 # Generate the RabbitMQ keypair on the appliance

-  ./scmb.py -a [HPE OneView Appliance IP] -u Administrator -p MyPass -g    # My pass is for oneView
+  ./scmb.py -a [HPE OneView Appliance IP] -u Administrator -p MyPass -g    # user and pass are for oneView

 # Download the SSL key and certificate

-  ./scmb.py -a [HPE OneView Appliance IP] -u Administrator -p MyPass -d    # MyPass is for oneView
+  ./scmb.py -a [HPE OneView Appliance IP] -u Administrator -p MyPass -d    # user and pass are for oneView

 Once those two commands have run one time: